- Born as John Marcellus Huston, August 5, 1906, in Nevada, Missouri, USA.

 This work remained in the memory of many fans at the time because the main cast was immersed in a complex cobweb of relationships, such as the romance experienced by Richard Burton and Elizabeth Taylor, the most persecuted couple by the media at the time.
 There was no going back to what was once a remote village in western Mexico.

-Nowadays it is a tourist stop where you can enjoy various activities like snorkeling, boating, diving, fishing trips, whale sighting, and get to know nearby beaches such as Las Animas, Yelapa, Majahuitas and Quimixto.
+Nowadays it is a tourist stop where you can enjoy various activities like snorkelling, boating, diving, fishing trips, whale sighting, and get to know nearby beaches such as Las Animas, Yelapa, Majahuitas, and Quimixto.

 Las Caletas in the 1970s

 We must add Las Caletas beach to the ones above, an area owned by the Chacala tribe, however, in the 70s, it was the shelter of this big-screen legend, where he shared it with his fifth wife and daughter.